wandevs/xport-evm-usage-demo/README.md

 If you can see the status is Success, it means the cross-chain message has been successfully processed.

+Wait until the status is Success before proceeding to the next step.

 ### Step 7: Approve TokenHome to Use Tokens
 Authorize the TokenHome contract to transfer your tokens.